 To have an idea of how these first days in the Portuguese capital can be, read my article and discover the amazing places to see in Lisbon in two wonderful days.

 It’s true that you won’t have time to visit all the points of interest in Lisbon like museums, churches and parks but you’ll certainly want to return to this amazing city and see what you have missed or even revisit those places you loved the most.

-From this day on and to fully enjoy this travel guide of Lisbon and surrounding area, I recommend that you rent a car through the platform Rentalcars (affiliate link) so that you can easily move from place to place and visit locations that aren’t accessible by other means of transportation.
+From this day on and to fully enjoy this travel guide of Lisbon and surrounding area, I recommend that you hire a car by clicking here so that you can easily move from place to place and visit locations that aren’t accessible by other means of transportation.

 Begin your third day of this travel guide to visit Lisbon and surrounding area by going to the beautiful Queluz National Palace, located 13 km away from Lisbon.